Omar-687/diplomovka_code/README.md

 # diplomovka_code

-Parts of the code that are used are taken from ACN portal repository.
-This repository is suited for further experiments with ev charging.
+Parts of the code that are used are taken from ACN portal repository and adacharge repository.
+This repository is designed for further experiments with ev charging problem.